thomaschampagne/elevate/README.md

 ### Web extension development environment

-_To develop the web extension, you need a Chrome based browser (Chrome, Chromium, Chrome Canary, Opera,...), of course..._
+_To develop the web extension, you need a Chrome based browser such as Chrome, Chromium, Edge (from 2020), Brave, Opera, Vivaldi, Yandex, ..._

 All commands displayed in this section will be executed in `./webextension/` folder.
 So: